UW-Madison-Lee-Lab/Dual_Operating_Modes_of_ICL/README.md

 ```

 ### Figure 8
-Note: In the following codes, the inferences of llama2, mistral, and mixtral are based on [vllm](https://docs.vllm.ai/en/latest/), you will need at least 4xA100 to run the biggest models including mixtral and llama-2-70b-hf.
+Note: In the following codes, the inferences of llama2, mistral, and mixtral are based on [vllm](https://docs.vllm.ai/en/latest/).
+One will need at least 4xA100 to run the biggest models, including mixtral and llama-2-70b-hf.
 #### Step 1: Go to the Folder
 ```bash
 cd RealWorldLLMExperiment/Figure8/